mindenki/hp-ner/README.md

 **What it does:**
 - Fine-tunes DeBERTaV3-base on the EWT training set
 - Evaluates on the dev set after each epoch (seqeval micro-F1)
+- Saves each training run into its own folder: `outputs/baseline/run_YYYYmmdd_HHMMSS/`
-- Saves the best checkpoint (by dev F1) to `outputs/baseline/best_model/`
+- Saves the best checkpoint (by dev F1) to `outputs/baseline/run_YYYYmmdd_HHMMSS/best_model/`
-- Saves the label vocabulary to `outputs/baseline/label2id.json`
+- Saves the label vocabulary to `outputs/baseline/run_YYYYmmdd_HHMMSS/label2id.json`
-- Saves training history to `outputs/baseline/training_history.json`
+- Saves training history to `outputs/baseline/run_YYYYmmdd_HHMMSS/training_history.json`
+- Updates `outputs/baseline/LATEST_RUN.txt` to point to the newest run

 ---